Steps to exporting fresh fruit

 Most countries have MRLs for pesticides, to safeguard consumer health and promote good agricultural practice (GAP) in the use of insecticides, fungicides, herbicides, and other agricultural compounds.

-Sometimes the MRLs set by your export destination country will be more stringent than New Zealand's.
+Sometimes the MRLs set by your destination country will be more stringent than New Zealand's.
 The country you're exporting to may carry out border testing to ensure your consignment meets their MRLs.

 The MRLs for many countries are held in a searchable database maintained by MPI.
 You can search by country, crop, or pesticide.
 (Note that MPI cannot guarantee the accuracy of this database.)
 You should also check the relevant destination country's legislation before exporting your products.